INDEX

 By the way...

-Climbing skins are an essential item for backcountry skiing or splitboarding.
-These are attached to the base and the hair provides traction, allowing you to walk and climb.
-In other words, they are useless if they don't stick to the base.
-You apply wax to improve glide, but it would be bad if the climbing skins didn't stick.
-This compromise is very important.
+Climbing skins are essential for backcountry skiing and splitboarding.
+These are attached to the base of the skis or snowboard to provide traction with their fuzzy surface, allowing you to walk uphill.
+In other words, they're useless unless they stick to the base.
+It's problematic if the climbing skins don't stick, especially when you're applying wax to improve glide.
+Finding the right balance is crucial.

 The idea is to hike up, peel off the climbing skins, and then apply the final waxing on site.
 In other words, you apply a light coat beforehand, and then carry a wax with good glide properties to use on site.
 Formally, it's an extension of simple wax, or perhaps a type of glide wax